arathikrishnaam/THF-AAI/README.md

-# THE Autism Awareness Initiative
+# The Horse Education (THE) ! association - Autism Awareness Initiative

 A website dedicated to promoting understanding and support for individuals on the autism spectrum through equine therapy and educational resources.